The Secret History of Twin Peaks: Summary

+Background

+The book was published in October 2016, several months before the debut of the revival of the series in May 2017.
+A follow-up book, Twin Peaks: The Final Dossier, also written by Frost, was released after the new season aired.
+The audiobook release features four original cast members from the original and sequel television series, Kyle MacLachlan, Russ Tamblyn, Michael Horse, and David Patrick Kelly, joined by original cast member Chris Mulkey and cocreator Mark Frost, and introduces 2017 season actors Amy Shiels, Robert Knepper, and James Morrison.

 Reception

 Twin Peaks co-creator, writer and director David Lynch, when asked what he thought of the book, stated that he hadn't read it and that it was "his [Frost's] history of Twin Peaks".

 Devan Coggan of Entertainment Weekly wrote "More than 25 years after Laura Palmer was found wrapped in plastic, Twin Peaks co-creator Mark Frost returns to the Pacific Northwest with a new novel structured as a secret dossier.
-Assembled by a mysterious “archivist” and annotated by an FBI agent known only as TP, this enigmatic collection includes undiscovered Lewis and Clark diary entries, UFO sightings, and personal journals of Twin Peaks residents.
-Plus, Frost (finally!) tackles unanswered questions from the show’s finale".
+Assembled by a mysterious 'archivist' and annotated by an FBI agent known only as TP, this enigmatic collection includes undiscovered Lewis and Clark diary entries, UFO sightings, and personal journals of Twin Peaks residents.
+Plus, Frost (finally!) tackles unanswered questions from the show's finale".

-Eric Diaz of Nerdist commented "If you love Twin Peaks, there is no way I can’t recommend this book to you, although it really is made for the hardcore fan.
-And if you were looking for answers to mysteries laid out by the series finale, except for a few (Audrey lives!) you’ll probably be disappointed.
+Eric Diaz of Nerdist commented "If you love Twin Peaks, there is no way I can't recommend this book to you, although it really is made for the hardcore fan.
+And if you were looking for answers to mysteries laid out by the series finale, except for a few (Audrey lives!) you'll probably be disappointed.
 But hey, we have a whole new season of the show coming for all that.
 Taken together with the excellent audio version, this is a multimedia experience no Twin Peaks fan can afford to ignore".